Personal loans

 A personal loan lets you borrow an amount of money from a lender over an agreed period (or term).
 The amount you borrow, plus interest, is typically paid back in fixed monthly instalments.

 Most banks and building societies offer personal loans up to £25,000.
-A small loan can be a good option if you’re looking to make improvements to your home, for example, as it means you can spread the cost over several months or years.
+A small loan can help you spread an upfront cost over several months or years.
+It could be a good option if you have a big expense coming up that you’d struggle to pay for all at once.

 What can I use a personal loan for?